rach7777/monax-may/content/docs/tutorials/tool-specific/docker.md

 {{ page.date | date: "%Y" | append:'/eris-docker-overview.png' | img }}

-Eris connects to both a Host's harddrive (usually in the `~/.eris` directory is where we keep all of our files needed to run and interact with various distributed applications) as well as a Docker daemon.
+Eris connects to both a Host's harddrive (usually in the `~/.eris` directory is where we keep all of our files needed to run and interact with various ecosystem applications) as well as a Docker daemon.
 That Docker daemon then interacts with the (Linux only) operating system.
 To be a bit more precise what is happening looks like this:

 {{ page.date | date: "%Y" | append:'/eris-docker-kernel.png' | img }}